 In Virginia drivers must move over or slow down when possible for any vehicle on the side of the road with flashing red, blue, amber, or hazard lights.

 Whether you are going to class or work, you need to know traffic conditions.
-Here, we provide links to live traffic cameras and up-to-the-minute accident information for your viewing.
+The Virginia Department of Transportation (VDOT) maintains 511virginia.org/, which lists statewide traffic information.

 Traffic Issues on the MCV Campus

 Traffic patterns have changed at the MCV Campus due to ongoing construction in the area.
 Be aware of your surroundings and allow more time for travel.
 Watch for traffic control officers.
 When you approach an intersection, use your turn signals.

 Nationwide, more than one million cars are stolen each year.
 A car does not have to be a newer model to be a target.
 As long as the vehicle is easy to steal, a thief will have an eye on it.
 Observe the following tips to keep your vehicle safe.